daiphuongngo/LLM-Assisted-RAG-for-Domain-Specific-QA-over-Canadian-Corporate-Tax-Fact-Documents/README.md

 <a id="toc-license-and-use"></a>
 ## License and use

-This repository is intended for educational use in CSCI E-222 and for demonstrating a public, source-grounded RAG architecture pattern.
+My repository is intended for educational use in CSCI E-222 and for demonstrating a public, source-grounded RAG architecture pattern.
 Do not include confidential tax documents, proprietary firm code, private client data, or exposed API keys.